BostonTimelapse/timelapse/README.md

 5. It [posts to instagram](https://www.instagram.com/bostontimelaps1/)

-The idea behind this post is to give something back to the developer and aspiring developer community and hopefully provide someone with something useful, interesting or inspiring.
-Would be great if it inspires someone to do something similar with other images available in the public domain somewhere.
-But I'd be more than content if someone finds a useful nugget about anything in this writeup.
+The idea behind this post is to give something back to the developer and aspiring developer community after cribbing so much from around the web to build this.
+I'd be more than content if someone finds a useful nugget about anything in this writeup.

 Huge thank you to the National Parks Service of Boston!
 More acknowledgements at the end.